 When it comes to tax time, it's always best to consult a tax professional for accurate advice.
 But as a general rule (this is not advice), the CRA treats the money you've made from options by looking at your intent.

-• Capital gains.
-If you’re an occasional investor, options are usually treated as capital gains.
+Capital gains.
+If you're an occasional investor, profits from options are usually treated as capital gains.
 That means only 50% is taxable.

-• Business income.
-If you’re trading daily, using high leverage, or spending the whole day staring at charts, the CRA might view this as business income.
-That means it’s 100% taxable.
+Business income.
+If you're trading daily, using high leverage, or trading as your main activity, the CRA might view this as business income.
+That means it's 100% taxable.

 The math of assignment

-When you’re assigned, the premium you originally received isn't taxed as a separate "win."
-Instead, it’s folded into the cost of the shares.
+When you're assigned, the premium you originally received isn't taxed as a separate gain.
+Instead, it's folded into your adjusted cost base (ACB) — the official price you paid for tax purposes — or your proceeds.